Ali-Tarek-22/MIA-TASK-6/README.md

 This will allow low-frequency signals to pass through while attenuating higher-frequency noise.
 The cutoff frequency from the datasheet is 1kf for the Accelerometer.
 ```

+# MPU-6050 vs Noise
+To eliminate the surrounding noise apply a low-pass filter to help mitigate the effects of the noise.

+This will allow low-frequency signals to pass through while attenuating higher-frequency noise.
+The cutoff frequency from the datasheet is 1kf for the Accelerometer.